darssy/sharp-convert/README.md

 `Feet ft = distance.To<Feet>();`

-### Type safety
+### Compile time type safety
 SharpConvert is type safe.
-Each unit type is a class by itself.
+This isn't implied unfortunately as there are libraries out there handling the checks in runtime.
+Unfortunately.
+In SharpConvert, every unit type is a class by itself.
 Each time you know that you are handling distance or angle and not some cryptic double or float value.
 You won't end up adding up acceleration to temperature by mistake.

 ### Performance
 Type safety comes at a cost.
 New object allocation is expensive and this is what you do each time you create a unit.
 In fact this